Vyral/andre-kwan/_posts/2019-10-14-what-do-you-need-to-get-approved-for-a-mortgage.md

 {% include youtube.html %}

-*As your mortgage lender, I’ll need to gather some documentation from you to get you the best possible loan and interest rate.
-Here’s a list of the things that I’ll need.*
+<p style="text-align: center;"><em>As your mortgage lender, I’ll need to gather some documentation from you to get you the best possible loan and interest rate.
+Here’s a list of the things that I’ll need.</em></p>

 The home-buying journey should be simple and easy, and it’s my job to help you get prepared by providing you the tools and education to make the process smoother.